-Join professional artist David R. Smith, live from Minnesota on Tuesday 9th March at 3:30pm (UK time) where he will walk you through painting a beautiful misty mountain scene.
+Join professional artist David R. Smith where he will walk you through painting a beautiful misty mountain scene.
+Filmed live from Minnesota on 9th March 2021.

 See Reference photo and recommended materials below.